 Or, to ensure that compensating from the former injury doesn’t lead to a new injury elsewhere?

-So as you return to running, try to identify habits or tendencies that may have led to your injury, and use this fresh start to set you on a better path toward smarter running.
+Before we get into some tips, let’s remember that your injury likely did not come out of nowhere.
+So, as you return to running, try to identify habits or tendencies that may have led to your injury, and use this fresh start to set you on a better path toward smarter running.